 Injuries sustained in a pedestrian/car accident are often catastrophic.
 The impact of the car itself and the impact on the ground afterward can lead to severe trauma to the head, neck, and spine

-Victims of pedestrian accidents often need medical care to make a recovery, and it is important that they have access to this care without issue as to payment for the services.
+Victims of pedestrian accidents in Las Vegas often need medical care to make a recovery, and it is important that they have access to this care without issue as to payment for the services.
 These victims also have the right to seek financial compensation for lost wages and other financial issues that may have arisen from the accident.

 Unfortunately, many insurance carriers fail to see the severity of these types of accidents and often try to make a small offer for compensation.
 Many even try to blame the pedestrian for the event and will not want to cover any of the expenses associated with the accident.
 Because of this, it is very important to consult with a pedestrian accident attorney as soon as possible after the event.